HOME | JOIN | ABOUT US | WHAT'S NEW | RESOURCES & LINKS | CONTACT US

 Affirm the strength.
 One day, I hit on a great phrase by accident.
 "Tom, you are powerful, so remember to tone it down so your power doesn't run over people."
 Soon, before playing with friends or entering a group, one of us would remind the other about his "power" and the necessity to "turn it down."
 The results were incredible.
 At four-and-a-half, Tom would whisper to me, "Mom, I've got my power on low" in the middle of a play date.
 We were getting there.

 Try some behavior modification.
-One more book I should mention is 1-2-3 Magic: Effective Discipline for Children 2-12, by Thomas Phelan.
+One more book I should mention is 1-2-3 Magic: Effective Discipline for Children by Thomas Phelan.
 This book is basic behavior modification, something I had not used much of with my more compliant older kids.
 Whatever rewards I set up they found they could do without, and any consequences were something they could endure anyway.
 The reward system also seemed to have a more negative effect on our relationship without providing much in terms of long-term self-discipline or character development.
 But with some adjustments, the 1-2-3 approach was helpful to Tom and me, especially during the second half of his four-year-old year as we were beginning to phase out holding time.

 Recognize the effect of development on behavior.
 I don't find much need for behavior modification and some of these other tools on a daily basis any more, since now, as a five-year-old, Tom is blooming.
 Much of his improvement is due to his hard work and that of his family.
 In the same way that some children walk earlier or ride a bike later, some children attain developmental milestones related to behavior at different times.
 Most five-year-olds simply grow into a greater capacity for self-control, assuming they have had both love and limits.
 But I do think that our attempts to help Tom control himself, and my efforts to find support for the intense job of mothering this spirited child, were of great value.
 We could have ended up with a resentful mom, a sullen angry child and a miserable marriage.

-Instead, I'm a mom with new perspectives, greater empathy for those parenting difficult children, and profound gratitude to friends who recommended books, listened to me cry, and talked me through my ideas and worries.
+Instead, I’m a mom with new perspectives, greater empathy for those parenting difficult children, and profound gratitude to friends who recommended books, listened to me cry, and talked me through my ideas and worries.
 My husband and I tested our commitment to parenting with love and guidance and emerged with a stronger partnership.
-Older brothers Mike and Richard have learned a lot of nurturing skills and seen firsthand the commitment it can take to work with a young child, and they have expressed relief that the techniques we used helped Tom turn a corner.
-And Tom himself is a sunny five-year-old who runs up the mountain in our back yard with his brothers and can now go to play at a friend's house knowing he will be able to get along and be invited back.
+Older brothers Doug and Mike have learned a lot of nurturing skills and seen firsthand the commitment it can take to work with a young child, and they have expressed relief that the techniques we used helped Tom turn a corner.
+And Tom himself is a sunny five-year-old who runs up the mountain in our back yard with his brothers and can now go to play at a friend’s house knowing he will be able to get along and be invited back.

 Today, rather than saying good morning, Tom woke me with a gentle voice.
 "Mom, when the snow melts, I will be able to pick wild flowers to give you."